 Skink is an old Irish word for broth.
-Irish Skink is a delicate soup made with summer vegetables, enriched with a liaison of cream and egg yolk.
+Irish Skink is a delicate broth made with summer vegetables, enriched with a liaison of cream and egg yolk.

 Ingredient for cooking Irish Skink

 - 3 sticks of celery, trimmed and finely diced

 - 6 cos-type lettuce leaves, rinsed and chopped

 - 1 ½ to 2 pints chicken stock